noel-pena/business-page/README.md

     ```commandline
     npm start
     ```
-5. To run the server only, run the following on the `root directory`:
+5. To run the server only, run the following on the `server directory`:
     ```
     npm run dev
     ```